myobie/nathanherald.com/content/posts/links/feed-me-paper.md

 > the user mediates recommendations not for themselves, but on behalf of someone they know…
 > FeedMe’s users act as gatekeepers for someone else…

-One of their conculions realy resonated with me:
+One of their conclusions really resonated with me:

 > Link Sharing Is Burdensome When It Is a Repetitive Firehose